Timesheet: What It Is & How to Manage

 Why use timesheets?

-Processing payroll
+Calculate payroll

-Billing clients
+Bill clients

-More accurate estimates
+Get more accurate estimates

-Past timesheets let you know how much time and resources you typically need for certain processes or projects.
-Based on those numbers, you can give clients estimates and communicate procedures more accurately.
 For example, if drafting a logo often takes 2 days, you can mention that when discussing the project timelines with clients.

-Improving procedures and project management
+Improve procedures and project management

 For shift work

-Managers total the hours worked at the end of each pay period (weekly, bi-weekly, or monthly), verify if those hours are accurate, then multiply those hours by the pay rate to calculate employee wages.
+Managers total the hours worked at the end of each pay period (weekly, bi-weekly, or monthly), verify if those hours are accurate, and then multiply those hours by the pay rate to calculate employee wages.

 For projects

-For businesses operating fixed hours such as 9 to 5, project-based firms, or freelancers, timesheets are used to track time spent on tasks.
 These timesheets log the name, date, start and end time of each task.
 These numbers aren’t only used for billing clients, but they also disclose insights into employees’ performance and project efficiency.

 For varying rates

 Not every hour of work is reimbursed at the same rate.
 Rates may vary depending on the difficulty and complexity of each task, the extra hours, or the different positions.
-You may need to create categories or tags to differentiate those rates, for example, regular rate, overtime rate, receptionist rate, barista rate, billable hours, etc.

 How to manage timesheets effectively

-Set timesheet policies
+Set clear timesheet policies

 Timesheet policies should include: